w3c/specberus/README.md

 ## API

 The interface you get when you `require("specberus")` is that from `lib/validator`.
-It returns a `Specberus` instance that is properly configured for operation in the Node environment (there is nominal support for running Specberus under other environments, but it isn't usable at this time).
+It returns a `Specberus` instance that is properly configured for operation in the Node.js environment (there is nominal support for running Specberus under other environments, but it isn't usable at this time).

 The validator interface supports a `validate(options)` methods, which takes an object with the